cloud-coder/docker-lab-2016/part-3/README.md

     ```
     docker-machine ls --filter=driver=virtualbox
     ```
 1. (Optional) Target the manager node, and start a simple [swarm visualizer](https://github.com/ManoMarks/docker-swarm-visualizer).
+And then go to `http://$(docker-machine ip manager-1):5000` to see the visualizer.

     ```
     eval $(docker-machine env manager-1)